circleconstantpi/archimedes/Python_Scripts/README.md

 As soon as I have a little more time, I will explain in more detail how the corresponding equations can be derived from the geometric relationships.

 <img src="\images/archimedes_figure3.png" alt="Figure 3">
 Figure 3: The Works of Archimedes, Measurement of a Circle, geometrical model for one edge of the outer regular polygon

 <img src="\images/archimedes_figure4.png" alt="Figure 3">
 Figure 4: The Works of Archimedes, Measurement of a Circle, geometrical model for one edge of the inner regular polygon

+The Indian Aryabhatta, who is quoted in Bhaskara I, apparently knew the connection to the iterative calculation of the side lengths of a regular polygon using recurrence.
+This relationship can be found in the known sources under the name Archimedes algorithm.

+The also so-called Archimedes algorithm, which can be find in a lot of resources, is the Archimedean Mean Iteration or the so-called Pfaff-Borchardt-Schwab algorithm.

+Taking a look at Figure 3 and Figure 4 shows, that it is in principle not possible, to derive a recurrence relationship from two different geometrical approaches.